-•WHAT: Maintenance of lines is a Public Utilities Department function to assure improved performance to its 83,000 customers who depend on this service every day.

-•WHO: The Public Utilities Department, along with competitively bid contracts, provides the forces to maintain the City's collection system.

-•WHERE: Annually, the Public Utilities Department assesses all areas of the City to determine need for improved maintenance and repairs.
+- •WHAT: Maintenance of lines is a Public Utilities Department function to assure improved performance to its 83,000 customers who depend on this service every day. - •WHO: The Public Utilities Department, along with competitively bid contracts, provides the forces to maintain the City's collection system. - •WHERE: Annually, the Public Utilities Department assesses all areas of the City to determine need for improved maintenance and repairs.
 Areas needing replacement are placed on the Capital Improvements Program (CIP) plan for bid solicitation.
-Also, database reviews occur to resolve problematic areas in the system.

-•GOAL: Prevent overflows and increase system capacity.

-•HOW: Generally through cleaning and closed circuit televising (CCTV), smoke detection surveys, and customer complaints of affected areas, resolution of problems and improvements of the systems are accomplished.
+Also, database reviews occur to resolve problematic areas in the system. - •GOAL: Prevent overflows and increase system capacity. - •WHEN: Implementation beginning in Tier 1 and continuing. - •HOW: Generally, through cleaning and closed circuit televising (CCTV), smoke detection surveys, and customer complaints of affected areas, resolution of problems and improvements of the systems are accomplished.

-•COSTS / SOURCE OF FUNDS: The Public Utilities Department.

-•RESPONSIBLE ORGANIZATION(S): City of Corpus Christi, a Municipal Corporation with Home Rule Authority to act in all ways not specifically prohibited by the State of Texas and State Constitution.
+- •COSTS/SOURCE OF FUNDS: The Public Utilities Department. - •RESPONSIBLE ORGANIZATION(S): City of Corpus Christi, a Municipal Corporation with Home Rule Authority to act in all ways not specifically prohibited by the State of Texas and State Constitution.

-Table 47.
+Table 46.
 CA 1.3.
 Continue Collection System Line Cleaning, Inspection, Repair and Rehabilitation.
 Implementation timeline schedule.